dataPulverizer/gsl/README.md

 # D bindings for GSL (GNU Scientific Library)

-The library is intended as a stand alone to allow programmers to plug into the library without the "baggage" of specific D implementation.
+The library is intended as a stand alone to allow programmers to plug into the library without the "baggage" of any specific D implementation.

 ## Basic examples